codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 * Set the minimum disk space for the pipeline build
 * Set the memory-usage threshold for the pipeline, overriding the account-level threshold

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/build-runtime-settings.png"
+url="/images/pipeline/create/build-runtime-settings.png"
+alt="Build Runtime settings for pipeline" caption="Build Runtime settings for pipeline" max-width="60%"
+%}

-**Runtime Environment**: The runtime environment for the pipeline.
+- **Runtime Environment**: The runtime environment for the pipeline.
 If your account admin has selected a default runtime environment for the account, it is automatically selected.
 You can override the default runtime environment, and select a different one for the pipeline.
 > You need at least [one runtime environment to run the pipeline](#runtime-environments-for-pipeline).

-**Runtime OS**: Set to Linux by default
+- **Runtime OS**: Set to Linux by default
 - **Resources Size**:
   - Small (recommended for 1-2 concurrent steps)
   - Medium (recommended 3-4 steps)